noobskies/t3a-videoblade/memory-bank/productContext.md

 #### 1. Platform Connection Flow

 1. User signs in to VideoBlade
-2. Navigates to "Connect Platforms" page
+2. **Setup Mode**: If no platforms are connected, user is presented with a "Connect Your Platforms" onboarding screen on the dashboard.
-3. Clicks "Connect" for YouTube, TikTok, or Vimeo
+3. **Direct Connection**: User clicks "Connect" for YouTube, TikTok, or Vimeo directly from the setup cards.
 4. OAuth redirect to platform authorization
-5. Platform redirects back with auth token
+5. Platform redirects back to **Setup Mode** (`/dashboard?setup=true`) to allow connecting subsequent platforms easily.
-6. VideoBlade stores connection and displays as "Connected"
+6. User clicks "Continue to Dashboard" when finished connecting accounts.
-7. User can manage/disconnect platforms anytime
+7. User can manage/disconnect platforms anytime via the "Manage Connections" button.

 #### 2. Video Upload Flow